Working with a Recruitment Agency

 What are the advantages for job seekers to work with you?

 It’s another avenue to find a great job.
-I think the greatest advantage would be that we could get job seekers in places they wouldn’t necessarily be able to get in themselves.
+I think the most significant advantage would be that we could get job seekers in places they wouldn’t necessarily be able to get in themselves.
 We have access to the hidden job market, where they may not know the companies they should be going after.
 They may not know how to get their foot in the door.
-If they come to us we can ask them where they want to work.
-We may have contacts in those companies and our recruiters could call and say, “I just had a great candidate walk through my door—are you looking?”
+If they come to us, we can ask them where they want to work.
+We may have contacts in those companies, and our recruiters could call and say, “I just had a great candidate walk through my door—are you looking?”

 What percentage of your jobs are full-time & what are temporary?

 I would say it’s about 50 / 50.
-There are a large percentage of jobs that start temporary and turn permanent.
-There are certain companies that will only start people on temp—we call it “flex”, short for flexible staffing.
+There is a large percentage of jobs that start temporary and turn permanent.
+Certain companies will only begin to people on a temp—we call it “flex,” short for flexible staffing.
 If you’re unemployed, you really should consider trying that route.
 You’d be surprised how many people come in and say, “No, I’m not interested in flexible assignments.
-I really want to hold out for that permanent job.”
+I want to hold out for that permanent job.”
 But they’re not making any money right now and not gaining any on the job experience.
 The longer the gap you’re not working, the tougher it is to find a position.

 Getting a ‘B’ job at an ‘A’ company is better than getting an ‘A’ job at a ‘B’ company.